-If you’re a bride planning a wedding then I bet that you have probably been asked by your photographer if you’re planning on doing a first look.
+If you’re planning a wedding then I bet that you have probably been asked by your photographer if you’re planning on doing a first look.
 When I ask our couples that same question, about half of them have never even heard of this and half have a definite opinion on it – one way or another.

 So, what exactly is a first look?

 A First Look is when the couple choose to see each other for the first time before the wedding.
 This is usually done about an hour and a half to two hours (or less in some cases) before the ceremony.
 It’s typically a very private moment, shared with just the couple – and the photographer, of course.
 (And sometimes your wedding planner.)
 The bride or groom is asked to stand in a set location, while the other bride or groom walks up behind them and taps them on the shoulder.
 Then when they turns around they get to set his eyes on their soon to be spouse for the first time.